carpentries/instructor-training/episodes/15-carpentries.md

 ## Get Connected

-Take a couple of minutes to sign up for [The Carpentries communication channels][connect-page] you want to stay involved with: [https://carpentries.org/connect/][connect-page]
+Take a couple of minutes to sign up for [The Carpentries communication channels][connect-page] you want to stay involved with at [https://carpentries.org/connect/][connect-page].

 When you are done, share a channel you find interesting or useful on the Etherpad.

 This exercise should take about 5 minutes.